MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintReport.md

 ```

 ### -BodyParameter
-The resource that represents an instance of History Reports.
+reportRoot
-To construct, see NOTES section for BODYPARAMETER properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for BODYPARAMETER properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphReportRoot